John French, 1st Earl of Ypres: Chief of the Imperial General Staff

 He became Chief of the Imperial General Staff ("CIGS"—professional head of the Army) on 15 March 1912 although he neither had staff experience nor had studied at Staff College.
-On his first day as CIGS (16 March 1912) he told his three directors (Wilson—Director of Military Operations, Murray—Director of Military Training and Kiggell—Director of Staff Duties) that he intended to get the Army ready for war.
-French was receptive to Wilson's wishes to explore co-operation with Belgium (although in the end the Belgian Government refused to co-operate and remained strictly neutral until the outbreak of war).
+On his first day, he told his three directors (Henry Hughes Wilson—Director of Military Operations, Archibald Murray—Director of Military Training and Launcelot Kiggell—Director of Staff Duties) that he intended to get the Army ready for war.
+French was receptive to Wilson's wishes to explore co-operation with Belgium.
 French had initially been suspicious of Wilson as a Roberts protégé, but in 1906 had supported Wilson's candidacy for Commandant of Staff College.
 By 1912 Wilson had become French's most trusted adviser.
-On 8 November 1912, with the First Balkan War causing another war scare, Wilson helped French draw up a list of key officers for the Expeditionary Force: Haig and Smith-Dorrien were to command "armies", Allenby the cavalry division, and Grierson was to be chief of staff.
+On 8 November 1912, with the First Balkan War causing another war scare, Wilson helped French draw up a list of key officers for the Expeditionary Force: Haig and Smith-Dorrien were to command "armies", Edmund Allenby the cavalry division, and James Grierson was to be chief of staff.

-In February 1913 Repington wrote a series of articles in The Times demanding conscription for home defence.
-The Prime Minister himself led the CID "Invasion Inquiry", on which French sat.
+In February 1913 Charles à Court Repington wrote a series of articles in The Times demanding conscription for home defence.
+The Prime Minister H. H. Asquith led the CID "Invasion Inquiry", on which French sat.
 The conclusions, which were not reached until early 1914, were that two divisions should be retained at home, reducing the size of the BEF.
-(French and Roberts had agreed with one another that one division would have sufficed.)

 In April 1913, French told Wilson that he expected to serve as CIGS (extending his term by two years) until 1918, and to be succeeded by Murray.
-In April 1913 the King told Seely that he was to make French a field marshal in the next honours.
-He received the promotion on 3 June 1913.
+He was promoted to field marshal on 3 June 1913.